-For the best ways to compost at home, I spoke to Louie, Marisa DeDominicis, co-founder and executive director of environmental nonprofit Earth Matter NY, and Sandy Nurse, founder and co-director of BK Rot, a service that collects businesses’ food waste for composting.
-The experts recommended a variety of composting strategies for all levels of commitment.
+For the best ways to compost at home, we spoke to Louie; Marisa DeDominicis, co-founder and executive director of environmental nonprofit Earth Matter NY; George Pisegna, Deputy Director and Chief of Horticulture at the New York Horticultural Society; Diane Miessler, Author of Grow Your Soil; Sandy Nurse, founder and co-director of BK Rot, a service that collects businesses’ food waste for composting; and Jeffrey Yorzyk, Associate Director of Sustainability at the meal kit company, HelloFresh.
+Our panel of experts recommended a variety of composting strategies for all levels of commitment.

 If you want to do the bare minimum

 The easiest way to start is to collect your food scraps in a composting bin.
 You don’t even have to compost them yourself: You can take them to a drop-off site.
 This bin comes recommended by Pisegna, who says it will minimize odor and keep fruit flies and other critters away.
 Most countertop compost bins come with a lid that contains a charcoal filter to reduce odors.
 These can be restocked online or at most local hardware stores.
 If you’re willing to put in the extra effort (and have the freezer space), freezing your scraps before adding to a bin can also kill off any pest eggs that may be lurking.

 For collecting food scraps to bring to a drop-off site, Nurse recommended doing so in compostable bags made from organic materials, like these from Florida-based company BioBag.
 “They’re great for using in a bin, and you can tie it up and bring it to a site, eliminating plastic bags,” she said.